sedostheatre/sedos.co.uk/input/shows/2018-urinetown.md

   - time: '2018-12-01 14:30+0100'
 showtime-summary: 21 November-1 December 2018
 venue: Bridewell Theatre
-ticket-prices: £14.50-£24
+ticket-prices: £14.50-23
 primary-color: '#912d2b'
-header-image: /assets/urinetown-web-banner.jpg
+header-image: /assets/urinetown-image-copy.png
-flyer: ''
+flyer: /assets/urinetown-image-copy.png
 ---
-**Tomorrow will not stink!**
+Tomorrow will not stink!

 Urinetown is a hilarious send-up of greed, love, revolution (and musicals!), in a time when water is worth its weight in gold.